AdaCore/training_material/courses/spark_for_ada_programmers/5_flow_analysis.rst

        end if;
      end Absolute_Value;

-* Use control flow instead: use :code:`if-then-else` above
+* Use control flow instead: use :ada:`if-then-else` above

 ----------------------------------------
 Analysis of Array Initialization (1/2)